 SAY IT THE WAY IT IS

 Be blunt but modest.
 Do not try to impress anyone by being overly critical of certain people.
 In order words, don’t be sentimental, just say it the way it is.
-If you want to have a career in this business and you want to stay in it for long, you better be ready to politely offend some people. but not the one who pays your salary o.
+If you want to have a career in this business and you want to stay in it for long, you better be ready to politely offend some people.
+But not the one who pays your salary.

 Even if you speak pidgin, you have to have be able to command the language fluently.
 Your audience must be able to understand you without making efforts because that’s the essence of the whole show.
 Learn to speak without being jerky.
 This will help your audience stay glued to the radio while you speak.
 You do not need a foreign education to achieve this.
 Read a lot of books, communicate a lot in the language of your show when you are off air and listen to great successful good shows similar to yours.